Saving Your Tooth

 - The severity of the infection.

-- The location of the infection in your mouth.
+- The location of the infection within your mouth.

-- The health of the surrounding teeth and gums.
+- The overall health of the surrounding teeth and gums.

 Is there an alternative treatment to root canals?